moslem-tg/forksand-ki5/README.md

 * Freedom U540 IO and Power
 * DDR 4x8 32 bits
 * DDR 4x8 32 bit and ECC
+* Freedom U540 DDR and Chiplink

 It remains to finish and check power circuits for this list.

-Freedom U540 DDR and Chiplink and board are in progress.
+Teh first draft of the Board in progress.

 (C) 2018, Fork Sand, Inc.